Bug report #14675

 The OTF conversion should not change anything since the CRS has remained the same.
 My data in natively in EPSG:2154 and QGIS converts it on-the-fly to EPSG:2154.

-#3 Updated by Jukka Rahkonen about 8 years ago
+#3 Updated by Jukka Rahkonen over 8 years ago

 Thanks, makes sense now.
 Could you add this valuable information into the description?

-#4 Updated by Jean-Pierre LEFEVRE about 8 years ago
+#4 Updated by Jean-Pierre LEFEVRE over 8 years ago

 Jukka Rahkonen wrote: